Team-UC/Ultimate-Airline/README.md

-# SastoTicket
+# Ultimate Airline

-SastoTicket is a web application designed to simplify and streamline the process of booking tickets online.
+Ultimate Airline is a web application designed to simplify and streamline the process of booking tickets online.
 This project aims to provide users with a seamless experience for searching, comparing, and purchasing tickets for various events or transportation.

 ## Features